For most users, installing and configuring Plex Media Player is straightforward.

 Download the App

-The Plex Media Player can be downloaded for free from the Plex Downloads page.
+The Plex Media Player can be downloaded for free from the Release Announcements forum.
 There are many platforms available:

 - Windows – Windows 7 SP1 or later (64-bit)

 - macOS – Yosemite 10.10 or later (64-bit)

 Installation is generally via an installer package or follows a platform’s usual installation method.